 |Vitamin C||1.4 mg|

 Chrysanthemums also contain minerals like copper, magnesium, sodium, potassium, manganese, calcium, iron, zinc, and phosphorus.
 Besides, they contain flavonoidsi X A group of natural substances found in many fruits and vegetables with anti-inflammatory and disease-fighting properties. that are essential antioxidants.

 Chrysanthemums are low in fat and devoid of sugar, making their tea a healthy option.
+So, it is no surprise that this herbal tea is frequently featured in several traditional medicines.
 What are its health benefits?
 Scroll down to know more.

 7 Potential Health Benefits Of Chrysanthemum Tea